atmire/RIOXX/README.md

 ## SWORD V2 configuration <a name="swordv2-configuration"></a>

+The DSpace SWORD V2 interface is designed to work optimally with a specially designed XML schema allowing for unambiguous transmission of information such as licensing and funding.

-An example XML input file can be found on https://github.com/jisc-services/Public-Documentation/blob/dspace-rioxx/PublicationsRouter/sword-out/DSpace-RIOXX-XML.md.
+An example XML input file can be found on https://github.com/jisc-services/Public-Documentation/blob/master/PublicationsRouter/sword-out/DSpace-RIOXX-XML.md.

 The configuration for the RIOXX SWORD V2 mapping can be found in *dspace/config/modules/swordv2-server.cfg*.